stephan-klein/supersonic/docs/tooling/push-notifications/testing-push-notifications/index.md

     $ sudo gem install pushmeup

-You should now be able to execute the scripts, eg like this assuming you've chosen to clone the repository:
+You should now be able to execute the scripts.
+Assuming you've chosen to clone the PushNotifications repository and are in its root folder, you can run:

     $ ruby Example/server/pushGCM.rb